Our Wellbeing Award Achievement March 2020 and Reassessment March 2023

-At Market Drayton Infant and Nursery School, Wellbeing is an area of focus and we have worked on and achieve an award with Optimus Education.
-This has enabled us to ensure effective practise and provision is in place that promotes wellbeing and mental health for children, staff and families.
-We have consulted with all stakeholders on a regular basis and all responses and suggestions were carefully considered to help us identify how we could further improve practise at school to benefit all.
-We produced weekly newsletters to keep the school community aware of the award developments.
+At Market Drayton Infant and Nursery School, Wellbeing is an area of continual focus.
+In 2020 we achieved our initial award with Optimus Education.
+We ensure that effective practise and provision is in place that promotes wellbeing and mental health for children, staff and families.
+We have consulted with all stakeholders on a regular basis and all responses and suggestions are carefully considered to help us identify how we could further improve practise at school to benefit all.
+We add updates in newsletters to keep the school community aware of new information linked to Mental Health and Wellbeing.
+Reassessment of this award has been completed and we are now pleased to confirm that we have achieved the Wellbeing Award for a further three years.

 In the Reception/Office area of the school there is a suggestion box for all children and adults to freely give their ideas about ways we could further improve the Wellbeing work.
 Please use this to give us your views/ideas.